-You’ve no doubt seen the advertising for the new Discover it® card.
-They are touting their U.S. based cashback concierge.
+You’ve no doubt seen the advertising for the new Discover it® Card.
 I happen to think customer service is the last of my concerns when it comes to credit cards, but apparently some people are on the phone with their card issuer a lot.
 I can certainly attest to, in-general, liking a U.S. based customer service call vs international.
 However, what I’d rather focus on is how Discover has improved their cash back rewards offering with this new card.

 First, the card will have the familiar 5% cash back on quarterly rotating categories.
 These 5% rewards are capped at different levels each quarter.
 The categories are as follows:

-- January through March (Up to $1,500 in purchases on restaurants and movies)
+- January through March (Up to $1,500 in gas and ground transportation)

 The card also comes with 1% unlimited cash back on all other spending.
 This is the major difference between the Discover More card and the new program under the Discover it card.
 If you remember, the Discover More card, you had to spend a minimum amount of money ($3,000) before the 1% would kick in.
 Now there is no waiting.
 The first dollar you spend on the Discover it card earns a minimum of 1% cash back.